Iraq says suicide bomber kills 7 in northern Baghdad park

 - The princes, the president and the fortune seekers

+Baghdad’s parks, outdoor eateries, cafes and commercial areas are usually packed during Ramadan starting shortly after sunset until the small hours of the next day when Muslims eat their last meal before they begin their daily dawn-to-sunset fast.

+Ramadan this year fell in the summer, making the fast particularly grueling given the season’s typically high temperatures in Iraq.
+Muslims refrain from drink, food and sex from dawn to sunset during Ramadan, which began in Iraq on May 17.

 There was no immediate claim of responsibility for the bombing, which bore the hallmarks of the Islamic State extremist group.
+Iraq has been plagued by nearly daily attacks blamed on militants for most of the 15 years since the 2003 U.S. invasion of Iraq.

+Baghdad, a favorite target, has seen a dramatic drop in the number of attacks blamed on militants since the government declared victory over the IS group in December.
+That ended more than three years of war in which security forces backed by a U.S.-led coalition drove IS fighters out of large swaths of territory once held by the group.

+IS pockets remain in western and northern Iraq where militants occasionally attack security forces.